f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 #.
 Start in F5 Distributed Cloud Console and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

 #.
-Navigate the menu to go to "Manage"->"HTTP Load Balancers" and click on "Add HTTP Load Balancers".
+Navigate the menu to go to "Manage"->"HTTP Load Balancers" and click on "Add HTTP Load Balancer".

 #.
 Enter the following variables: